jishnu19048/msteams/README.md

 ## Features

 - Video & Audio meeting with real-time text chatting.
-- Supports muting/unmuting audio, turning off/on camera & screen-sharing for seamless meeting.
+- Supports muting/unmuting audio, turning off/on camera & screen-sharing for seamless communication.
-- Text channels for every meeting you have, so that you can always continue your conversation.
+- Text channels for every meeting you have, so that you can always continue your conversations.
 - Notifications so that you dont miss anything.
 - Easy invitations using auto generated links.